amazon-gamelift/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

-# Development instance with Amazon GameLift Anywhere and the Amazon GameLift Agent
+# Development instance with Amazon GameLift Servers Anywhere and the Amazon GameLift Agent

 When developing multiplayer games, you are constantly creating new game client and game server builds.
 Being able to test the latest changes quickly is important for getting feedback on feature updates and bug fixes.
 This fast iteration cycle allows you to keep developing without interruptions.

-There are many aspects to automating the build and deployment cycle, and here we’re focusing on fast game server build updates utilizing Amazon GameLift Anywhere, and the [Amazon GameLift Agent](https://github.com/aws/amazon-gamelift-agent).
-Amazon GameLift is a fully-managed global game server hosting service.
-With the Amazon GameLift Anywhere feature, customers can host their game servers anywhere in the world in addition to the wide array of managed locations supported by Amazon GameLift Fleets.
-With Amazon GameLift Agent, it’s possible to utilize the same game session management capabilities that the managed service provides, but on your own EC2 instances or custom hardware.
-This provides a great way to host a development game server instance in the cloud that mimics the managed Amazon GameLift environment, but allows you to iterate on game server builds quickly without the need to always deploy a full production-ready fleet.
+There are many aspects to automating the build and deployment cycle, and here we’re focusing on fast game server build updates utilizing Amazon GameLift Servers Anywhere, and the [Amazon GameLift Servers Agent](https://github.com/aws/amazon-gamelift-agent).
+Amazon GameLift Servers is a fully-managed global game server hosting service.
+With the Amazon GameLift Servers Anywhere feature, customers can host their game servers anywhere in the world in addition to the wide array of managed locations supported by Amazon GameLift Servers Fleets.
+With Amazon GameLift Servers Agent, it’s possible to utilize the same game session management capabilities that the managed service provides, but on your own EC2 instances or custom hardware.
+This provides a great way to host a development game server instance in the cloud that mimics the managed Amazon GameLift Servers environment, but allows you to iterate on game server builds quickly without the need to always deploy a full production-ready fleet.

 You will deploy our whole setup in the browser, utilizing the AWS Management Console and AWS CloudShell.
 To get started you need admin level access to an AWS account.
 This could be for example a development account dedicated to you or your team within your company’s AWS Organization.
-Optionally, if you’re working on a more restricted environment, having access to the individual services utilized including Amazon GameLift, AWS CloudShell, Amazon S3, AWS Systems Manager, Amazon EC2, and AWS IAM would allow you to run the scripts as well.
+Optionally, if you’re working on a more restricted environment, having access to the individual services utilized including Amazon GameLift Servers, AWS CloudShell, Amazon S3, AWS Systems Manager, Amazon EC2, and AWS IAM would allow you to run the scripts as well.

 **NOTE:** Running these scripts will incur costs on your AWS account.

-To learn more about developing and testing your games on Amazon GameLift, see [Set up for iterative development with Amazon GameLift Anywhere](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-dev-iteration.html)
+To learn more about developing and testing your games on Amazon GameLift Servers, see [Set up for iterative development with Amazon GameLift Servers Anywhere](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-dev-iteration.html)

 # Contents

 This sample consists of a deployment script and a configuration file:

 * **`deploy_dev_instance.sh`**: This script deploys all the required resources to host the development instance
 * **`dev-game-server-setup-and-deployment.json`**: The script defined in the AWS Systems Manager Run Command configuration file installs all the required tools on the EC2 instance when used with AWS SSM `run-command`.
-It also copies the Amazon GameLift Agent and the game server binary and starts the agent to host game server processes.
+It also copies the Amazon GameLift Servers Agent and the game server binary and starts the agent to host game server processes.
 The `deploy_dev_instance.sh` script will replace the Fleet ID and the S3 Bucket name in this file usind `sed` to refer to your specific resources.

 # Architecture

 The high level architecture of what you're deploying can be found below.
-It shows how the development EC2 instance is located in the Default VPC, as well as the other resources including an S3 bucket for GameLift Agent and game server binaries, Amazon GameLift Anywhere fleet and location, and using AWS Systems Manager Run Command to configure the instance and deploy new game server builds.
+It shows how the development EC2 instance is located in the Default VPC, as well as the other resources including an S3 bucket for GameLift Agent and game server binaries, Amazon GameLift Servers Anywhere fleet and location, and using AWS Systems Manager Run Command to configure the instance and deploy new game server builds.

 ![Architecture Diagram](Architecture.png)